apivideo/api.video-python-client/docs/VideosApi.md

 # **upload_with_upload_token**
 > Video upload_with_upload_token(token, file)

-Upload with an upload token
+Upload with an delegated upload token

 This method allows you to send a video using an upload token.
 Upload tokens are especially useful when the upload is done from the client side.
 If you want to upload a video from your server-side application, you'd better use the [standard upload method](#upload).